“Old Dogs and children and watermelon wine” is an old song lyric.

 I used red dinner plates topped with white salad plates and then put the cute little watermelon plates on top of the stack.

-I used two of these overturned serving dishes.
+I used two of these overturned serving dishes as pedestals.

 Fried Chicken, potato salad, baked beans…. poolside on our lanai while watching our favorite baseball team the Kansas City Royals… OR hamburgers, hot dogs and potato chips.